tbs1-bo/flipflapflop/docgen/developer.rst

 Video Backups
 -------------

-The video linked in this documentation are hosted by YouTube.
+The videos linked in this documentation are hosted by YouTube.
 There is a mirror of these videos at
 `archive.org <https://archive.org/details/FlipFlapFlop>`_.